zaguiini/react-native-pure-jwt/README.md

 ## Installation

-Just `react-native link react-native-pure-jwt` into your root directory and you're good to go.
+Just `react-native install react-native-pure-jwt` into your root directory and you're good to go.
+It will download the packages then link.
 If it doesn't work, bear with me:

+`yarn add react-native-pure-jwt` / `npm install react-native-pure-jwt --save`

 ### Android